ibm-cloud-docs/activity-tracker/manage_eu_acc.md

 * [You must enable your account to be EU-supported](/docs/services/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-manage_eu_acc#manage_eu_acc_step1), so support is handled by team members in the European Union.
 * To monitor activity from {{site.data.keyword.cloud_notm}} services and Cloud Foundry (CF) resources, you must provision these resources in the Frankfurt location.

-    Notice that the {{site.data.keyword.cos_full_notm}} (COS) service is a global service.
-When you provision this service, the instance is not bound to a specific location, but COS resources such as buckets are location bound.
+    The {{site.data.keyword.cos_full_notm}} (COS) service is a global service.
+When you provision this service, the instance is not bound to a specific location, but COS resources such as buckets are location-bound.
 As soon as you provision a COS instance, you get [global events](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-event_types#event_types_global) automatically through the Frankfurt {{site.data.keyword.at_full_notm}} instance.
-You can also enable management and data events on a bucket to go to the Frankfurt {{site.data.keyword.at_full_notm}} instance. **When you enable all events to go to the Frankfurt instance, notice that global, management, and data events are hosted from the same {{site.data.keyword.at_full_notm}} instance in Frankfurt.**
+You can also enable management and data events on a bucket to go to the Frankfurt {{site.data.keyword.at_full_notm}} instance. **When you enable all events to go to the Frankfurt instance, the global, management, and data events are hosted from the same {{site.data.keyword.at_full_notm}} instance in Frankfurt.**

 * You must **restrict access to users** to see and manage events in the {{site.data.keyword.at_short}} instance provisioned in Frankfurt.
 * You must ensure that you **archive to an EU-Supported {{site.data.keyword.cos_full_notm}} (COS) bucket**.